yanghuafang/map-pose-former/docs/ROADMAP.md

 Its lane boundaries carry `mark_type`, which is the real-data version of the dash experiment.

-## M3 — Closed loop
+## Done — M3: closed loop

-Everything so far is open loop: one frame, one correction, error against the label.
-A deployment feeds the correction into a filter, and the next frame's prior is the previous frame's output.

-This is where `LocalizationKF` returns: the model's `(delta, cov, trust)` is what it consumes, and `mass` is the second gate it should read.
-The honest comparison is a sequence run of both backends through the same filter and the same `eval_sequence` metrics.

-The temporal path already fuses evidence open loop, so this measures something
+`LocalizationKF` holds the estimate, `engine/sequence.py` drives one scene at a time, `tools/run_sequence.py` reports the trajectory. **Translation RMSE falls from 0.336 m to 0.087 m, no scene diverges, and the confidently-wrong tail goes to zero.** [RESULTS.md](RESULTS.md) has the tables.

-different: whether the correction survives being fed back, where a small systematic bias compounds instead of averaging out.
+This milestone asked whether a small bias compounds instead of averaging out.
+It does not: what compounds is the evidence.

-**The prior's covariance becomes an input here**, and only here.
-Open loop the prior is drawn from a fixed distribution the model can simply learn.
-Closed loop the filter produces a per-frame `3 × 3` — tight after a good update, wide after a run of rejections — and a model that knows how far to look can match differently in the two cases.
+**Still open here.** The prior's covariance is not yet a model input.
+Open loop the prior is drawn from a fixed distribution the model can simply learn; closed loop the filter produces a per-frame `3 × 3` — tight after a good update, wide after a run of rejections — and a model that knows how far to look could match differently in the two cases.
 It also closes an inconsistency: the surface's extent is pinned to a fixed truncation bound, so a wider prior has no correct cell.
+The two pose backends have also not been run through the same filter.

 ## M4 — Make it fast